-The first transfer of buildings by the developer is not exempt from VAT.7 The general VAT rate is 21 per cent; 10 per cent for dwellings.8
+The first transfer of buildings by the developer is not exempt from VAT.
+The general VAT rate is 21 per cent.
+It is 10 per cent for dwellings.

 Subsequent transfers are exempt from VAT unless the purchaser intends to demolish or restore the buildings, provided certain requirements are met.
 If the purchaser intends to demolish the buildings, the transfer may be exempt, depending on the land's urban condition.
-The transfer is not exempt if the purchaser intends to restore the buildings, provided certain requirements are met.

 Under the VAT Act, works are considered restoration if: